-Ingredients to our family’s recipe for delicious Magloubah
+Our family’s recipe for delicious Magloubah

-For four persons you need:
+For four persons you need the following ingredients:

 3 medium tomatoes sliced